China Railways DF4: North Korea

-In 2001, the Korean State Railway bought two locomotives of type CKD4A (DF4D) new from CNR Dalian; these were delivered in July 2002.
+In 2001, the Korean State Railway purchased two locomotives of the type CKD4A (DF4D) new from CNR Dalian; these were delivered in July 2002.
 These are powered by the same 16V240ZJD as the Chinese DF4D, producing 2,940 kW and have a maximum speed of 100 km/h.
 They are painted in the standard light blue over dark green, but their numbers are not known.

 Between 2006 and 2008, three batches of refurbished second-hand DF4 ("DF4A") and DF4B were delivered to North Korea.
-These are numbered in the 내연200 series (내연 = Naeyŏn, "internal combustion") and are in service for passenger and freight trains all over North Korea; many are assigned to the Hamhŭng area.
+These are numbered in the 내연200 series (내연 = Naeyŏn, "internal combustion") and are in both passenger and freight service throughout North Korea; many are assigned to the Hamhŭng area.
 The total number delivered is not known, but the number is at least 36 units, numbered 내연201 to 내연225 and 내연261 to 내연271.
-Many are still in their former Chinese paint, but some have been repainted into the standard light blue over dark green, and two have received the dark green/yellow scheme applied to many M62-type diesels obtained second hand from Germany and Slovakia.
-There is at least one DF4D, in standard blue over green livery.
+Many are still in their former Chinese paint schemes, but some have been repainted into the standard light blue over dark green, and two have received the dark green/yellow scheme applied to many M62-type diesels obtained second hand from Germany and Slovakia.
+There is at least one DF4D in the standard blue-over-green livery.